-- (i) Debt instruments (continued)

-- FVPL: Debt instruments that are held for trading as well as those that do not meet the criteria for classification as amortised cost or FVOCI are classified as FVPL.
+- (i) Debt instruments (continued) - FVOCI: Debt instruments that are held for collection of contractual cash flows and for sale, and where the assets' cash flows represent solely payments of principal and interest, are classified as FVOCI.
+Movements in fair values are recognised in Other Comprehensive Income (OCI) and accumulated in fair value reserve, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses, which are recognised in profit and loss.
+When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and presented in "other gains and losses".
+Interest income from these financial assets is recognised using the effective interest rate method and presented in "interest income". - FVPL: Debt instruments that are held for trading as well as those that do not meet the criteria for classification as amortised cost or FVOCI are classified as FVPL.
 Movement in fair values and interest income is recognised in profit or loss in the period in which it arises and presented in "other gains and losses".

-- (i) Equity investments
+(ii) Equity investments